-We ask God’s blessings on his priesthood, the anniversary date he shares with Pope St. Paul VI, Saint Pius X and Blessed John Henry Newman, to name just a few.
+We ask God’s blessings on his priesthood, the anniversary date he shares with Pope St. Paul VI, Saint Pius X and St. John Henry Newman, to name just a few.

-We are often privy to the excitement surrounding the latest acquisition to the Papal Artifacts’ Collection, such as the rare autograph of St. Damien of Molokai, which he acquired or the scrutiny sheet and ballot from the conclave electing Pope St. Pius X. The exuberance displayed in Father Kunst’s demeanor at being able to procure such items is palpable.
+We are often privy to the excitement surrounding the latest acquisition to the Papal Artifacts’ Collection, such as the rare autograph of St. Damien of Molokai or the scrutiny sheet and ballot from the conclave electing Pope St. Pius X. The exuberance displayed in Father Kunst’s demeanor at being able to procure such items is palpable.

-These are only two of many purchases that have allowed him to have the most extensive collection of papal and other Catholic artifacts outside of the Vatican.
+Below are a few of the many purchases that have allowed him to have one of the most extensive collections of papal and other Catholic artifacts outside of the Vatican.

 And it is not only his devotion to such a commitment that makes Papal Artifacts so invaluable, but also it is his continued interest and dedication to his mission regarding it: the ability to use all of these items and, often, the experiences connected to them, as teaching tools.
 He always says, “You cannot love what you do not know.
 This Collection is a way to know about our faith in an unusual and diverse manner.”